thomasgladwin/AIAnalysis1/README.md

 # AIAnalysis1
 Practice project for a gen-AI interface, with interview transcript analysis in mind.

 The files are for a Flash app, running on Heroku here: https://testappai0-e16cf7da4690.herokuapp.com (requires API credentials).
 It's mainly designed to use a gen AI model to analyze data like interview transcripts, but it's abstracted into general "definitions", "data", and "queries" components.
+These components are added to a conversation history with some text added to the prompt to specify what they're to be used for.

+Example:

+Definitions: Define a code as a concept that appears at multiple points in the text, where it has a similar meaning but possibly different wording; the code is labeled as the abstracted meaning of the text.
+A code should have a specific valence - use different codes for positive and negative attitudes towards similar concepts.

+Data: The following text contains interview transcripts.
+The symbol ### indicates where a new participant transcript begins.
+The participant identifier is given after the ### symbol. ### Participant 1.
+I like oranges, but not pears. ### Participant 2.
+I like apples, but not pears. ### Participant 3.
+I dislike apples and pears.

+Query: What attitudes do the participants express?